 - The tallest mountain in San Diego City

 - I hiked this in 2011, 2018 and 2020

 - Named after an early rancher, George A. Cowles

 The first thing you have to deal with on this hike is the parking.
 The parking lot is tiny, and it fills up quickly.
 When we were there on a Friday at around 11 AM, it was full, and there was a line of cars parked down the street side.
 There is a lot of street parking; as long as you are cool with adding distance to your hike, you can generally find somewhere to park.
 There are also bathrooms at the base of the hike.
 During the hike, we passed at least 40 people, so this hike is very popular.

 The hike follows a worn dirt path that is well kept up and starts to climb from the very beginning.
 Since the hike is 900 feet in elevation in 1.5 miles, it does climb steadily the entire time.
 It is not hard, though, if you pace yourself and take your time.

 Also, I like hiking early in the morning to avoid the heat.
 There is no shade on this trail and it can be pretty brutal during a hot summer day, so bring water.
 As you approach the half way point, you will see a bunch of switchbacks in front of you and will be using those to climb the rest of the way to the summit.

 The trail can be a little misleading at times as it looks like many people have made their own way as the trail often splits into 3 or 4 traveled paths.
-Don’t worry though, as all paths seem to lead to the same place.
+Don’t worry, all paths seem to lead to the same place.
 As you continue the climb, the views get better and better until topping out at the summit.
 It took us about 45 minutes to make it up.

 You will want to spend some time up here to look around if it is your first time, so plan accordingly.
-Just the fact that you can see another country from the top of this hike makes it something not many hikes in the US can boast about.
+The fact that you can see another country from the top of this hike makes it something not many hikes in the US can boast about.